Iraneus/betamedneed/index.md

 # For better outcomes

-Clinicians in remote communities use Medneed to assess newly approved and available medicines and get timely clinical decision support to improve care delivery.
+Clinicians in remote communities use Medneed to assess newly approved and available medicines and get timely clinical decision support for improved care delivery.